 Am I eligible for DBE certification?

-A firm must be at least 51 percent owned by socially and economically disadvantaged individuals who possess the power to direct or cause the direction of the management and policies of the firm and to make day-to-day, as well as long-term, decisions on matters of management, policy and operations.
+1. A firm must meet the federal requirements of 49 CFR Part 26, Subpart D. To be qualified as a Disadvantaged Business Enterprise (DBE) the for-profit small business must be 51% owned by a socially and economically disadvantage individual(s) who possess the power to direct or cause the direction of the management and policies of the firm and make day-to-day, as well as long-term decisions on matters of management policy and operations.

 - Socially disadvantaged.
 The majority owner(s) must be a U.S. citizen or lawfully permitted permanent resident who are women, Black American, Hispanic American, Native American, Asian-Pacific American, Subcontinent Asian American.

 - Economically disadvantaged.
 The majority owner(s) claiming social and economic disadvantaged, personal net worth (PNW) cannot exceed $1.32 million.

 2. The firm (including affiliates) must be a small business as defined by Small Business Administration (SBA).
 The small business must meet the following size requirements.

 - Average annual gross receipts for the previous 3 years cannot exceed $28.48 million.

 - Average annual gross receipts for the previous 5 years cannot exceed the North American Industry Classification System (NAICS) code(s) size standard(s) based on the business’s primary work category.